Amy Casey Cooks

 • To make roasted squash ahead of time, follow the recipe and completely cool the squash.
 Package it in an airtight container and store in the refrigerator for up to 3 days.
 Reheat in the microwave on 70 percent power for 1 - 2 minutes.
 Continue microwaving at 30 second intervals until heated through.
 Taste and season with kosher salt and pepper and serve.

-fall recipes that are good to serve with roasted squash
+what to serve with roasted squash

 • Orange Dijon Roasted Chicken Legs